13 Best Islands Of Sardinia Totally Worth Visiting

 Sulcis Archipelago

-Spanning 160 square kilometers, the Sulcis Archipelago is situated a short distance off the southern coast of the Sardinian mainland.
-Many of the inhabitants of the archipelago are descendants of a coral fishing colony established by Genoese immigrants in 1741, having left a previous colony in Tunisia.
-This is noted in the Tabarchino dialect of the Ligurian language spoken here.
+Many of the inhabitants of the archipelago are descendants of a coral fishing colony established by Genoese immigrants in 1741.
+They had left a previous colony in Tunisia.
+You can hear this in Tabarchino dialect of the Ligurian language that many locals here speak.

 Sant’Antioco